Aniket23padalkar/Ecommers-UI-Clone/CHALLENGES.md

 # Challenges I Faced

 -   At first, I followed tutorials, but I noticed their UI clones lacked proper spacing.
-By inspecting the real Amazon site, I realized that to get proper spacing, everything needs to be divided into clear sections and boxes.
+By inspecting the real famous Ecommers site, I realized that to get proper spacing, everything needs to be divided into clear sections and boxes.

 -   I used margin everywhere in the beginning, but later learned that relying too much on horizontal margins can break layouts when making them responsive.